NVIDIA Backs Transceiver Optics While GPU Optics Remains Open

 Competitive Pressure on Emerging Optical Architectures

-While optical transceivers efficiently move data between servers and switches, GPUs increasingly hit a copper bandwidth bottleneck as incumbents operate exclusively at the transceiver level, replacing copper, leaving this bottleneck unaddressed.
-POET is attempting to address this with its optical interposer, aiming to enable direct optical transfer at the GPU, bypassing the copper bottleneck.
+While optical transceivers efficiently move data between servers and switches, GPUs increasingly hit a copper bandwidth bottleneck as incumbents operate exclusively at the transceiver level.
+POET attempts to address this with its optical interposer, enabling optical data movement at the GPU and bypassing the copper bottleneck.

-Moving optical technologies closer to the GPU is the structural solution POET’s architecture targets.
-At the same time, NVIDIA’s deepening ties with established photonics manufacturers introduces competitive pressure.
+At the same time, NVIDIA’s deepening ties with incumbent photonics manufacturers introduces competitive pressure.
 Incumbent manufacturers now benefit from capital backing, engineering collaboration, and supply commitments from the largest AI hardware buyer.
-Over time, they could leverage these advantages to push their technologies closer to the GPU, encroaching on POET’s domain.
+Over time, they could leverage these advantages to move their technologies closer to the GPU, encroaching on POET’s domain.

 Why Incumbent Strength Does Not End the Opportunity